-Mandarin is our Year 4, 5 and 6 class for children aged between 8 and 11, led by Miss Griffiths and Miss Oliver.
+Mandarin is our Year 5 and 6 class for children aged between 9 and 11, led by Miss Griffiths and Miss Oliver.
 Children in Mandarin work from the Key Stage 2 curriculum.
 Detailed assessment and streaming is key to ensuring that every child is working at the right level, and that attainment targets are sufficiently challenging to ensure high standards and good progress for all children.
-Children in Mandarin are assigned to Green, Red, Blue or Purple group, and homework and class work is set at the right level for your child, with the most able students given the opportunity to drawn on more advanced aspects of the curriculum.
+Children in Mandarin are assigned to ability groups, and homework and class work is set at the right level for your child, with the most able students given the opportunity to drawn on more advanced aspects of the curriculum.

 In the classroom we utilise a variety of accelerated learning techniques, mixing teacher-led sessions with self-directed learning, open ended problem-solving activities and timeboxed tests and challenges.
-Last year our Year 6 children made outstanding progress: 100% of them achieved their Maths SATs, with 50% of them reaching the higher standard...
+Our 2018 results show that Year 6 children made outstanding progress: 100% of them achieved their Maths SATs, with 50% of them reaching the higher standard...
 In all subjects our results exceeded the national averages and our results continue to improve.
 You can find out more about how we track and assess your child's progress here.

 Rewards and incentives